Clinical

 Which to pick in practice?

-If you measure esophoria and accommodative lag in single vision correction, a progressive addition lens is an evidence based myopia control choice.
+If you measure esophoria and accommodative lag in single vision correction, a progressive addition lens or bifocal spectacle lens is an evidence based choice for providing a near add and managing binocular vision with the vision correction.
+In this case, better myopia control results are likely from also including atropine 0.025% or 0.05%, as the primary myopia control treatment.

-If you measure orthophoria, exophoria or normal accommodation (lag <1D) in single vision correction, a bifocal or prismatic bifocal is the better choice.
+If you measure orthophoria, exophoria or normal accommodation (lag <1D) in single vision correction, and you do not have myopia control spectacle lens designs available, a bifocal or prismatic bifocal is the better choice than a progressive addition lens.
+(Note that the new myopia control spectacle lens designs will not influence binocular vision function AND provide strong efficacy to slow myopia progression.)
 A child with low accommodative lag (<1D) may respond better to the bifocal lens with prism to minimise the influence of the add on binocular vision function.
 Keep in mind, though, that if an add makes an exophoric child break down into intermittent exotropia, this condition has been associated with myopia progression.11

 If not BV, how do they work?